-The first of the last two glacial episodes began about 300,000 years ago and is referred to as the Illinois Glacial Episode.
-The Illinois Episode continued for 175,000 years and, based on sediment consolidation [B.B.
-Curry, Illinois State Geological Survey (ISGS), personal communication], saw up to 1,000 feet of ice in northern Illinois that almost reached the southernmost tip of Illinois (Figure 6).
-However, the glacier went around the Driftless Area and much of Jo Daviess County, stopping a mere 3 miles east of Apple River Canyon State Park.
-This episode was followed by another interglacial episode that lasted for about 50,000 years until the beginning of the Wisconsin Glacial Episode (about 75,000 years ago).
-The glaciers from this episode were only about 700 feet thick and extended into northeastern Illinois only about 25,000 years ago; the Wisconsin glacier finally retreated from Illinois about 13,500 years ago (Figures 7 and 8).
+The first of the last two glacial episodes began about 190,000 years ago and is referred to as the Illinois Episode.
+The Illinois Episode continued for 60,000 years (McKay and Hansel, 2010) and, based on sediment consolidation (B.B.
+Curry, Illinois State Geological Survey [ISGS], personal communication), saw up to 700 feet (213 meters) of ice in northern Illinois that almost reached the southernmost tip of Illinois (Figure 6).
+However, the glaciers never reached the Driftless Area and much of Jo Daviess County, stopping a mere 3 miles (5 kilometers) east of Apple River Canyon State Park (Riggs 2000).
+The glaciers went around the Driftless Area because this area is higher than the surrounding area.
+This is because the Driftless Area lies atop a structural feature known as the Wisconsin Arch (Figure 5a).
+In addition, structural basins lie to the east (Michigan Basin), west (Forest City Basin), and south (Illinois Basin) of the Wisconsin Arch.
+The Illinois Episode was followed by the Sangamon interglacial episode, which lasted for about 75,000 years until the beginning of the Wisconsin Episode (about 50,000 years ago).
+The glaciers from this episode extended into northeastern Illinois only about 29,000 years ago; the Wisconsin glacier finally retreated from Illinois about 16,000 years ago (Curry 2015; Figures 7 and 8).